Countermeasure against detector-blinding attack with estimation of secret-key leakage: Estimation of the secure bits fraction for one-SPAD-based QKD

 Secondly, in the case of a QKD system employing a single detector, the probability of successful click imposition can be expressed as:

-From (\ref{eq:refname17}) we can also estimate the fraction of strong pulses sent by Eve corresponding to $N^{exp}_{error}$:
+From (\ref{eq:refnameb1}) we can also estimate the fraction of trigger pulses Eve sends to induce clicks under lower supply voltage, corresponding to $N^{exp}_{error}$:

-The number of successfully imposed bits $N_{success}^{one}$ obtained from (\ref{eq:refname18}) and (\ref{eq:refname19}) is:
+The number of successfully imposed bits $N_{success}^{one}$ obtained from (\ref{eq:refnameb2}) and (\ref{eq:refnameb3}) is:

-Hence, the total number of clicks unexposed to Eve fake-state attack, can be evaluated as:
+Hence, the total fraction of clicks unexposed to Eve ($S_{key}^{1SPAD}$) can be evaluated as:

-For numerical simulations of the unblinded key fraction in a single-SPAD receiver QKD system, we substitute $Q^{pass}$ with $\nicefrac{1}{2}Q^{pass}$ in (\ref{eq:refname14}), reflecting that Bob successfully registers only half the bits.
-To highlight the negative influence of receiver optical misalignment, we consider considerably higher extinction ratios than for 2-SPAD systems.
+For numerical simulations of the unattacked key fraction in a 1-SPAD receiver QKD system, we substitute $Q^{pass}$ with $\nicefrac{1}{2}Q^{pass}$ in (\ref{eq:refname14}), reflecting that Bob successfully registers only half the bits.
+To highlight the negative influence of receiver optical misalignment, we consider higher extinction ratios than for 2-SPAD-based QKD systems.
 We also assume Eve introduces a typical quantum bit error rate (QBER).

 QBER is determined by optical system misalignment and dark count rate set by the following expression:

 Thus,